jyrgenn/jpylib/README.md

 My Python Library
 =================

-This is meant to be a library package of things I want to have at hand for my own daily python programming.
-It shall include all the things I have developed and want to re-use — modules, small utility functions, and things.
+`jpylib` is a library package of things I want to have at hand for my own daily Python programming.
+It includes a number of programming utilities I have developed and want to re-use.

-This is a PyPi package so I can access it from everywhere and import it into programs as a whole.
+This is a PyPi package, named `jpylib-jyrgenn` so I can access it from everywhere as <https://pypi.org/ and import it into programs as a whole.
 That could look like this:

     import jpylib as y